 Where can I get buildings and contents insurance?

 We can help you with that.
-It takes just a few minutes to compare quotes from a range of trusted UK insurance providers – with our handy comparison tool.
-So why not give it a try today and see if you could save?
+It takes just a few minutes to compare quotes from a range of trusted UK insurance providers, using our handy comparison tool.